Tennessee

 Tennessee (/ˌtɛnᵻˈsiː/, /ˈtɛnᵻsi/), officially the State of Tennessee, is a landlocked state in the Southeastern region of the United States.
 It borders Kentucky to the north, Virginia to the northeast, North Carolina to the east, Georgia, Alabama, and Mississippi to the south, Arkansas to the southwest, and Missouri to the northwest.
 Tennessee is the 36th-largest by area and the 15th-most populous of the 50 states.
 According to the United States Census Bureau, the state's estimated population as of 2024 is 7.22 million.

 Tennessee is geographically, culturally, and legally divided into three Grand Divisions of East, Middle, and West Tennessee.
-Nashville is the state's capital and largest city, and anchors its largest metropolitan area.
+Nashville is the state's capital and most populous city, and anchors its largest metropolitan area.
 Tennessee has diverse terrain and landforms, and from east to west, contains a mix of cultural features characteristic of Appalachia, the Upland South, and the Deep South.
 The Blue Ridge Mountains along the eastern border reach some of the highest elevations in eastern North America, and the Cumberland Plateau contains many scenic valleys and waterfalls.
 The central part of the state is marked by cavernous bedrock and irregular rolling hills, and level, fertile plains define West Tennessee.
 The state is twice bisected by the Tennessee River, and the Mississippi River forms its western border.
 The Great Smoky Mountains National Park, the nation's most visited national park, is in eastern Tennessee.